Lululemon sues alleged counterfeiters for copyright infringement

 It is seeking "all profits" earned by the defendants or damages in the amount of $2-million for every use of the company's trademark.

-Lululemon did not immediately respond to a request for comment.
+Lululemon declined to comment.